 Please do let us know if there is a particular therapist you are interested in working with.

-For the introductory call, we’ll speak by phone for around 15 minutes.
-This is a chance for us to connect briefly, answer any initial questions, and get a feel for whether working together might be a good fit.
+For the introductory call, your therapist will contact you for a phone conversation of around 15 minutes.
+This is a chance for you and your therapist to connect briefly, answer any initial questions, and get a feel for whether working together might be a good fit.
 There's no pressure or commitment.

-If we decide to work together we will send you the welcome documents, which contain our working agreement, ground rules and payment information.
-We will find a regular time to meet, either online or face-to-face.
-The initial frequency of our appointments will be agreed at this point.
+If you and your therapist decide to work together your therapist will send you the welcome documents, which will contain a brief questionnaire, working agreement, mutual expectations and payment information.
+You and your therapist will find a regular time to meet, either online or face-to-face.
+The initial frequency of appointments will be agreed at this point.

-Our work will enter a period of assessment, which normally lasts for 4-6 appointments.
-This is a longer conversation where we explore what has brought you to therapy, what you’re hoping for, and how we might be able to help.
+The work will enter a period of assessment, which normally lasts for 4-6 appointments.
+This is a longer conversation where you and your therapist explore what has brought you to therapy, what you’re hoping for, and how we might be able to help.

 Sessions in this period are likely to focus on building a mutual connection, while seeking some sense of your situation, both in the present and in your past.

 Regular sessions begin.
-We work together at a pace that feels manageable and meaningful, exploring thoughts, feelings, patterns, and possibilities.
-This stage is collaborative, flexible, and tailored to your needs.
+You and your therapist work together at a pace that feels manageable and meaningful, exploring thoughts, feelings, patterns, and possibilities.
+This stage is collaborative, flexible, and about working to produce agreed changes.

 When the time is right, we’ll plan for an ending together.
 This might happen naturally over time, or be a more structured piece of work.
 The aim is to reflect on what’s changed, what’s been learned, and what comes next.